NicosProtopapas/BudgetProposals/README.md

 python loss_calculation_3.py --help --optimal --zero --nonzero

 -h, --help: shows this help message
--o, --optimal: only programs with optimal solutions printed -n, --nonzero: computes the upper bound only for the case x_1>0,x_2>0,x_3>0 -z, --zero: computes the upper bound only for the case x_3=0
+-o, --optimal: only programs with optimal solutions are printed -n, --nonzero: computes the upper bound only for the case x_1>0,x_2>0,x_3>0 -z, --zero: computes the upper bound only for the case x_3=0